Last updated on March 31st, 2022

 The cost to install an extractor fan far outweighs the costs of poor ventilation.
 The price of tackling mould and rot only becomes higher the longer it is left untreated.

-The average extractor fan installation cost is £175 for a replacement and £300 for a new fan.
+The average extractor fan installation cost is £175 for a replacement.
+A new fan will cost £300.

 Types of extractor fan